Environmental Toxicology and Chemistry

 •If your co-authors are employees of the US, UK, or Canadian governments they will need to sign the CTA themselves (designating themselves a government employee).
 They may also need to sign and send any additional agreements that their specific government requires of them.
 This separate CTA will need to be uploaded in Manuscript Central or e-mailed to the editorial office at firstname.lastname@example.org.

 •If your co-authors are "work-for-hire," instruct them to follow the specific instructions on the CTA for that employment designation.
 Again, if a separate CTA is required, it will need to be uploaded in Manuscript Central or e-mailed to the editorial office at email@example.com.

-Submitted manuscripts will be reviewed initially by the Editor-in-Chief to verify that the work falls within the scope of the journal and is otherwise appropriate for peer review.
-All manuscripts are subject to review by at least two scientists.
+Submitted manuscripts will be reviewed initially by the editor-in-chief to verify that the work falls within the scope of the journal and is otherwise appropriate for peer review.
+All manuscripts are subject to review by at least 2 scientists.
 During the online submission process, authors will be required to suggest at least three appropriate reviewers; final selection of reviewers, however, is at the discretion of the editor.
 Papers should contain sufficient information regarding the methods, experimental design, and statistical analysis to allow reviewers to evaluate the integrity of the findings.

 Plagiarism and iThenticate

 Environmental Toxicology and Chemistry uses iThenticate software to screen submissions for content published elsewhere.
 By submitting your manuscript to ET&C, you accept that your manuscript may be screened against previously published work, and you may be asked to clarify similar work appearing elsewhere.
 Environmental Toxicology and Chemistry reserves the right to reject submissions that contain content judged to have appeared elsewhere.
 This includes, in certain cases, papers published online, including theses and dissertations.